Quote58/Project-Base-0.8-Randomizer/README.md

 - The controls button currently does not do anything, but in the future I will have it pop out a small window to configure your controls before starting the seed

 Credit:
+Björn Ottosson - creator of okLab, which is used in the palette randomizer

 Dessy - creator of the Super Metroid randomizer from which the previous Project Base randomizer versions were based